gdimitriu/chappy/README.md

 - Staxon for json2xml and xml2json transformations.
 - Saxon for xml2xml mapping.
 - Apache Digester for running a flow in one step.
+- JAXB for data-binding.
-- JAXB for data-binding.Maven for building.
+- Maven for building.
 - ASM for bytecode modification
 - reflections library for resource discovery.